NSO Priddy Leader Hiring Information

 I am an RA.
 Can I lead?

 Yes, you can!
-We are working closely with the Office of Housing and Residential Experience to ensure that trainings and required sessions do not overlap for RAs and NSO Priddy Leader roles.
+We are working closely with the Office of Housing and Residential Experience to ensure that trainings and required sessions do not overlap for RAs and Priddy Leader roles.

 Important details: